SMOKY SUNSHINE, FOLLOWED BY STORMS ON SUNDAY

 Your First Alert Weather Forecast:

-The Wisconsin DNR continues an Air Quality Advisory for all of Wisconsin through this evening.
-Our air quality is unhealthy for everyone due to a mix of Canadian wildfire smoke and ozone near the ground.
-We encourage people to limit their time outside, especially if they have a heart or lung disease.
+The Wisconsin DNR has EXTENDED an Air Quality Advisory for all of Wisconsin through Saturday evening.
+Our air quality is poor due to a mix of Canadian wildfire smoke and ozone near the ground.
+We encourage people with a heart or lung disease, or senior citizens to limit their time outside.
 For folks who are sensitive to the air pollution who are staying inside, it’s best to keep your windows closed and keep either your air conditioning or fans running.

-You’ll need to find a way to keep cool today...
-It’s going to be another very warm day with highs in the middle to upper 80s.
-The lakeshore will be cooler with highs closer to 80 degrees.
-Other than the haze, skies will be mostly sunny again.
-However, folks in the Northwoods will have a few pop-up afternoon thunderstorms.
+Hopefully you’ve found a way to keep cool today...
+It’s a another very warm day with highs in the middle to upper 80s.
+The lakeshore is cooler with highs closer to 80 degrees.
+Other than the haze, skies are mostly sunny again.
+However, folks in the Northwoods will have a few pop-up thunderstorms.
 Severe weather is NOT expected and these storms will fizzle out this evening.

 With drought conditions continuing across the area, we really need widespread rain...
 We continue to track our next weathermaker, which will bring us numerous showers and thunderstorms Sunday and Monday.
 Into early next week, rainfall will NOT be uniform across the area.
 The heavier thunderstorms may bring some areas an inch or two of rain.
 However, not everyone will be that lucky, so keep you’re fingers crossed that your hometown hits the jackpot.